aghaynes/SCTO/secuTrial/recipes/import_data/README.md

 In most cases data will be manually entered into the eCRF.
 However, in some cases batch data needs to be imported.
 Data imports are specified in the FormBuilder.
-This recipe specifies one way to set up data import into secuTrial.
+This recipe outlines one way to set up a data import into secuTrial.
 Other set ups are also possible.

 Note: It is strongly suggested to perform data imports with extreme caution.
 Any data already entered for a specific patient and visit combination explicitly and differently specified by the import file will be overwritten and lost.
 Hence, empty fields and columns in the import file can cause deletion of previously entered data.